 - PM additional evidence gathering if required

-- 3pm - summary discussion, possible next steps and signposting.
-Draft the contents of the final letter (Appendix 2) and agree outcomes on the reporting format.
-Agree who will complete the final letter.
+- Draft the contents of the final letter (Appendix 2) and agree who will complete the final letter.
+This letter will speak in more general terms so it can be shared with a wider audience.

 - Circulate the letter and review documents for final agreement